 I am going to spare you an agonizing play by play description of the race partly because it still stirs painful memories long since relegated to the recesses of my mind (and, trust me, my mind has lots of recesses).
 When I finally staggered across the finish line . . .
 I would tell you my elapsed time but I wasn’t carrying a sundial at the moment . . .
 I was only thinking about limping on to one the motorcoaches provided to carry us back to the city.

 One of the most disconcerting moments of my life came when I asked where the coaches were parked and a race official pointed a long, bony index finger to a car park a half-mile away up a steep hill.
 We didn’t overuse the term “Really?” in a sardonic fashion back then as we do now but if we had, it would have been extremely appropriate.
-What I did say though, while it may have lacked gentility, that was more than made up for in clarity.
+What I did say though, what it may have lacked in gentility, was more than made up for in clarity.